 You can easily prepare Marocchino Coffee at home with this simple recipe.

+You should use whole dairy milk for making Marocchino Coffee, as it has a higher fat content and provides a very creamy texture.
 If you prefer non-dairy milk options, you can also use oat milk, almond milk, or soy milk.

-4- Cocoa powder
+Cocoa powder

-Cocoa Powder sprinkled at the top of Marocchino coffee gives a luxurious feel.
 It is best to choose a high-quality unsweetened cocoa powder that is made from 100% pure cocoa.

-Adding a touch of chocolate-hazelnut spread brings its signature nutty, chocolatey flavor.
+Adding a touch of chocolate-hazelnut or Nutella spread brings its signature nutty, chocolatey flavor.
 A sprinkle of white chocolate shavings on top lends sweetness and texture.
 You can also finish with a dusting of cinnamon for warmth or vanilla for added aroma.

 It’s important to use freshly ground coffee beans for a better flavor.
 If you don’t have an espresso machine, you can use a Moka pot or a French press to make espresso-like strong shots of coffee.

-3- Pour 60-90 mL milk into a milk steaming pitcher.
+3- Froth Milk: Pour 60-90 mL milk into a milk steaming pitcher.
 Place the steam wand just below the surface of the milk and turn on the steam.
 Keep the wand in the same position and move the pitcher to create a whirlpool motion to froth the milk.
 Keep steaming until the milk reaches a temperature of around 140-150°F.

 You’ll need an airy consistency of froth as in Cappuccino.